 During all inductions, parents are required to provide a minimum of three emergency contact phone numbers.
-If a child is absent and his/her parent/carer has not notified the school, the school may consider a Home Visit if all three emergency contact numbers have been tried and there is no answer.
+If a child is absent and his/her parent/carer has not notified the school, the school may consider a home visit if all three emergency contact numbers have been tried and there is no answer.

-All Home Visits must be authorised by the Head of School or a member of the Senior Leadership team in her/his absence.
-Staff carrying out Home Visits must travel in pairs and take a mobile phone.
-The Head of School must be notified of the address and an approximate return time.
+All home visits must be authorised by the Headteacher or a member of the Senior Leadership team in her/his absence.
+Staff carrying out home visits must travel in pairs and take a mobile phone.
+The Headteacher must be notified of the address and an approximate return time.
 Staff must not enter the property as the purpose of the visit is to only verify why the child is not in school.
-If there is no answer at the property and the whereabouts of the child cannot be affirmed, then the Head of School and/or Deputy Safeguarding Lead will decide whether a referral to Social Care is needed.
+If there is no answer at the property and the whereabouts of the child cannot be affirmed, then the Headteacher and/or Deputy Safeguarding Lead will decide whether a referral to Social Care is needed.

-In cases where there is the involvement of a Family Social Worker, the Head of School or Deputy Safeguarding Lead may inform the child's Family Social Worker in the event of an absence of school instead of carrying out a Home Visit.
+In cases where there is the involvement of a Family Social Worker, the Headteacher or Deputy Safeguarding Lead may inform the child's Family Social Worker in the event of an absence of school instead of carrying out a Home Visit.